EnriqueDlt95/20-Web-Projects-Vanilla-JavaScript/FORM-VALIDATOR/NOTES.md

 ### Shortcuts to edit in HTML

-we search a word using shift using the arrows and then we end selection with (contrl + d) to select between the search
+we search a word using shift slecting with the arrows and then we end selection with (contrl + d) to select between the search